alexeyinkin/eb-1a/1-process/README.md

 ## Day 115

-I met another guy with EB-1A petition in my city with nearly identical timeline.
+I met another guy with an approved EB-1A petition in my city with the nearly identical timeline.
 He had this long wait too,
 which made it less probable that my case was lost.
 On March 24, he inquired them about the status